 A regular meeting of the Board of Trustees shall be held on the third Tuesday of each month, at such hour and place as the Chair of the Board of Trustees may designate, provided such regular meetings may be recessed or changed from time to time upon proper notice as the Board of Trustees may direct.

-Special or emergency meetings of the Board of Trustees may be called by the Chair of the Board.
-The purpose of such meetings shall be indicated at the time the special or emergency meeting is called.
-Written notice of all special or emergency meetings including dates of such meetings shall be given to all members, whenever possible.
-Emergency meetings may be called without written notice upon determination by the Board Chair or a majority of the Board that an emergency or urgent public necessity, as defined by law, warrants the meeting.
+Special or emergency meetings of the Board of Trustees may be called by the Chair of the Board, consistent with the requirements of Section 551.045 of the Texas Government Code.
+The purpose of such meetings shall be indicated at the time the special or emergency meeting is called and notice of the meeting shall be posted at least one hour in advance of the meeting as required by law.

 Strategic planning retreats of the Board of Trustees may be called by the Chair of the Board.
 The purpose of such retreats shall be indicated at the time a retreat is planned.